arcodetype/darp-rust/readme.md

 darp urls
 ```

-> Note: After creating any new project inside `~/projects`, run `darp deploy` so darp can register it.
+> Note: After creating any new projects inside one of your domains, run `darp deploy` so darp can register a URL for it.

 ### Step Two: Create Your First "darp compatible" Image